top of page

 The songsage’s shoulders slumped.
 “No. No, we’re not doing that.”
 Hope was fading fast and taking their options with it.
 “Come on then,” she said with a growl, “and may the Maker help us.”

-As the din of combat carried across the valley, Colonel Latham spent the greater part of the morning training Elric and fifteen other new recruits how to march in ranks and files, how to interpret the various trumpet blasts that might be heard on the battlefield, and how steep the cost in lives and personal penance if they interpreted wrongly.
-Throughout the hours, Elric learned each of the new recruits shared a similar story to his.
-They had each recently died and found themselves here, the lands of the First Realm of Paradise, the Maker’s Kingdom.
+As the din of combat carried across the valley, Colonel Latham spent the greater part of the morning training Elric and fifteen other new recruits how to march in ranks and files, how to interpret the various trumpet blasts that might be heard on the battlefield, and how steep was the cost in lives and personal penance if they interpreted wrongly.

-One of the new recruits offered Elric additional information about the place.
+“Freysin, I don’t get it,” Elric said to one of the new recruits.
 Freysin Hrird had been a cassock of the Hall of Champions.
-Befitting his sect, Freysin possessed layers of rippled muscles straining the seams of his garments.
+Befitting his sect, he possessed layers of rippled muscles straining the seams of his garments.
 He stood head and shoulders above Elric, his ice blue eyes always smiling and his ruddy cheeks splotching fair skin.
+“Why are we trainin’ fer battle—if that’s what ya call this?
+I ain’t held a sword this whole time.
+I’m getting’ girly hands.”

-“The First Realm,” Freysin explained between marching drills, “is the battleground.
-Here, our duty is to wage eternal battle on fields of glory.
-If we perish in the fight, we rise again the next morning to continue in the never-ending conflict.
+“We have to prove ourselves,” Freysin explained.
+“Our duty is to wage eternal battle on fields of glory.
+If we perish in the fight, we rise again the next morning to continue the never-ending conflict.
 But if we survive the day, we gain merit and favor with the Maker.
 Continued success will result in our ascending the ranks and eventually retiring from the battle to spend the rest of our days in the sacred Hall of the Valiant.”

 Freysin flexed a muscled arm.
-“The Unvanquished feast at the Divine Table.
+“Stay strong, Elric.
+When we make it to the sacred Hall, we’ll feast at the Divine Table.
 Forever.
-That’s what I’m talkin’ ‘bout!”
-He pulled his sword and raised it in the air.
-“To the Maker!” he yelled, “and to the Valiant!”
+That’s what we’re fighting for.”
+He raised a fist into the air.
+“To the Maker!”

-Several of the new recruits also drew and raised their swords.
+Several of the new recruits did likewise.
 “To the Maker!”

-“I wouldn’t know about that.
+“I wouldn’t think so.
 Only the officers ride horses.”

-Colonel Latham strode up to Elric and stood squarely in front of him, his dark brown eyes serious and glaring.
+Colonel Latham strode up to Elric and stood squarely in front of him, his dark brown eyes piercing.
 “You were born to ride, you say.”

 “I died, sir.”